 As for the title: there are many papers on I/O efficient and cache-oblivious heaps and priority queues (Brodal 2013), but I am not able to find a modern implementation of any one of them – somehow they don’t seem used at all in practice.
 On the other hand, there is the radix heap (Ahuja et al. 1990) that is faster at times, but it can only be used in cases where the extracted keys increase with time.

-Just straight to Implementation or Results.
+Jump straight to Implementation or Results.

 1 Background Link to heading